-B) Assignment & Presentation : 5 marks

 C) Attendance : 5 marks

-65% but upto 75% : 1 marks
+Less than 65% : 0 marks

-More than 75% but upto 85% : 2 marks
+Upto 70% : 2 marks

-More than 85% but upto 90% : 3 marks
+Upto 75% : 3 marks

-More than 90% but upto 95% : 4 marks
+Upto 80% : 4 marks

-Above 95% : 5 marks
+Above 80% : 5 marks

-Note 2: The syllabus of each paper will be divided into four units of two questions each.
-The question paper will consist of five units.
+- Note 2: The syllabus of each paper will be divided into four units of two questions each.
+The question paper of each paper will consist of five units.
 Each of the first four units will contain two questions and the students shall be asked to attempt one question from each unit.
 Unit five of each question paper shall contain eight to ten short answer type questions without any internal choice and it shall be covering the entire syllabus.
-As such unit five shall be compulsory.

-Note 3: As per UGC recommendations, the teaching program shall be supplemented by tutorials and problem solving sessions for each theory paper.
-For this purpose, tutorial classes shall be held for each theory paper in groups of 8 students for half-hour per week.
+As such unit five shall be compulsory. - Note 3 : As per UGC recommendations, the teaching program shall be supplemented by tutorials and problem solving sessions for each theory paper.
+For this purpose, tutorial classes shall be held for each theory paper in groups of 8 students for half-hour per week. - Note4: The minimum pass marks for passing the examination shall be as under: - i.
+40% in each theory paper including internal assessment. - ii.
+40% in each practical examination/viva-voice including internal assessment.